randym/activeadmin-axlsx/README.md

 Active Admin Axlsx: Office Open XML Spreadsheet Export for Active Admin
 ====================================

-If you are using this for comercial purposes, or just want to show your appreciation for the gem, please don't hesitate to make a donation.
+If you are using this for commercial purposes, or just want to show your appreciation for the gem, please don't hesitate to make a donation.

 [![Click here to lend your support to: axlsx and make a donation at www.pledgie.com !](http://www.pledgie.com/campaigns/17814.png?skin_name=chrome)](http://www.pledgie.com/campaigns/17814)